seanbaxter/DirectXShaderCompiler/docs/WritingAnLLVMPass.rst

     static char ID;
     Hello() : FunctionPass(ID) {}

-This declares pass identifier used by LLVM to identify pass.
-This allows LLVM to avoid using expensive C++ runtime information.
+This declares pass identifier used by LLVM37 to identify pass.
+This allows LLVM37 to avoid using expensive C++ runtime information.

 .. code-block:: c++